-All people travelling along the River Murray are reminded to exercise caution at all times and to be mindful of partially submerged infrastructure such as jetties, floating debris and when trying to navigate through the navigable passes at the lock and weirs.
+Whilst this is a great time to visit the River and its environs all people travelling along the River Murray are reminded to exercise caution at all times and to be mindful of partially submerged infrastructure such as jetties, floating debris and when navigating through the navigable passes at the lock and weirs.
 The higher flow may present a hazard to watercraft with low-horsepower engines.